From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: framework

 where $\ket{\Dot{\psi}_\theta} = \partial_\theta \ket{\psi_\theta}$.

-Information on $\theta$ is encoded on $\rho_\theta$ via some dynamical process driven by the Hamiltonian $H_\theta$ given in Eq.~\eqref{eq:paradigm}.
-Importantly, in this work we assume that the $H_\theta$ can be split into two contributions (see Fig.~\ref{fig:possible1_differentsystems}): \begin{itemize} \item $H_S$: This corresponds to the signal, i.e., the part of $H_\theta$ encoding the unknown parameter $\theta$.
-We assume no control on~$H_S$. \item $H_C$: This accounts for any other contribution which is $\theta$-independent.
-We will assume (partial) control on $H_C$ to enhance the sensitivity~$\f_\theta$.
-We focus on time-independent~$H_C$.
-Note that in principle $H_C$ can also contain non-controllable environmental interactions. \end{itemize} At this point, a comment is in order.
-In several places, we will seek the optimal $H_C^*$ maximizing $\f_\theta$ for the available control.
-As expected, $H_C^*$ can implicitly depend on $\theta$.
-However, it has to be clear that, given a fixed $\theta$, $H_C^*$ is also fixed and independent of small variations $\delta \theta$ on which the QFI, being a point-wise quantity, directly depends.
-Furthermore, we stress that because we are focusing on local estimation, the multiplicative dependence of $\theta H_S$ is not restrictive.
+Information on $\theta$ is encoded on $\rho_\theta$ via some dynamical process driven by Hamiltonian $H_\theta$ given in Eq.~\eqref{eq:paradigm}.
+Importantly, in this work we assume that the $H_\theta$ can be split into two contributions (see Fig.~\ref{fig:possible1_differentsystems}): \begin{enumerate}[label=(\alph*)] \item $H_S$: this corresponds to the signal, i.e., the part of $H_\theta$ encoding the unknown parameter $\theta$.
+We assume $H_S$ to be known and fixed, and not subject to control. \item $H_C$: this accounts for any other contribution that is $\theta$~independent.
+We assume (partial) control on $H_C$ to enhance sensitivity~$\f_\theta$.
+We focus on time independent~$H_C$.
+Note that, in principle $H_C$ can also contain noncontrollable environmental interactions. \end{enumerate} At this point, a comment is in order.
+In several places, we seek the optimal $H_C^*$ maximizing $\f_\theta$ for the available control.
+As expected, $H_C^*$ can implicitly depend on~$\theta$.
+However, it has to be clear that, given a fixed $\theta$, $H_C^*$ is also fixed and independent of small variations $\delta \theta$ on which the QFI, being a pointwise quantity, directly depends (the conventional method in the local estimation scenario~\cite{abiuso2024fundamental,li2018frequentist}).
+Furthermore, we stress that because we are focusing on local estimation, the multiplicative dependence of $\theta H_S$ is not restrictive~\cite{abiuso2024fundamental}.

 We consider three main scenarios in which information on $\theta$ is encoded upon $\rho_\theta$ via $H_\theta$.
-We discuss them in what follows:
+We discuss them in what follows.

-\textbf{Dynamical metrology:} in this scenario we consider the time evolved state under $H_\theta$ in Eq. \eqref{eq:paradigm}.
+\textbf{Scenario 1: dynamical metrology.} In this scenario we consider the time-evolved state under $H_\theta$ in Eq. \eqref{eq:paradigm}.
 Consider $\initial$ the initial state of the probe, or sensor, evolving in time as:

 If we know the time $t$ (with enough precision), then we can use this to infer the value of $\theta$.
-Particularly, if $\rho_\theta(t) = \ketbra{\psi_\theta(t)}$, we can see from Eq. \eqref{eq:fishd} that the QFI scales quadratically with time.
+In particular, if $\rho_\theta(t) = \ketbra{\psi_\theta(t)}$, we can see from Eq. \eqref{eq:fishd} that the QFI scales quadratically with time.
 Furthermore, in Ref.~\cite{Pang_2014} it is shown that we can write the QFI as